mishraapoorva/ETL/README.md

 >- This module consists of the following folders/files:
 >> - etl_project - This folder provides solution for Section 1 and 2 of the given problem statement
 >> - tf_serving - This folder provides solution for Section 3
->> - A Section 4.docx which has the document answering all questions.
+>> - A Section 4.docx which has the document with some aspects of ETL